 If you recognize some of the symptoms below in yourself, getting professional counseling can be a good choice.
 Some people have a depressive episode lasting a few weeks once in their life and then it never happens again, but many others are encumbered with it for years without realizing that it's possible to do something about the situation.
 Having persistent episodes of depression is fairly common and treatable with a mental health professional that you trust.

 Treatment is rarely the easiest thing in the world.
 There's no miraculous "happy pill" that will make all your problems go away, nor any magical words a therapist can say to instantly cure you.
 Nevertheless, it pays to try this route, which offers the best chance of recovery or at least improvement in depressive symptoms and a better quality of life.
-A trained, licensed counselor offers total confidentiality, which is of fundamental importance to anyone who has trouble discussing his feelings or personal history.
+A trained, licensed counselor offers total privacy, which is of fundamental importance to anyone who has trouble discussing his feelings or personal history.
 They also tend to have a large body of experience to draw on.
 While there is no "one size fits all" method to what they do, having seen dozens of the possible variations depression can present certainly helps in understanding it.

 Having dealt with patients from many different backgrounds also means that no counselor will feel that they're capable of knowing what is right or wrong in your context - life's far too complicated for that.
 This realization only comes through knowing what others are struggling with.
 Finally, a counselor wants nothing from you aside from a reasonable hourly fee.
 They don't want your friendship for some ulterior motive, nor do they feel the need to convince you of anything, and they certainly don't want you to become dependent on them.